How to ask for the bill in german

 When dining in a German restaurant, it is customary to leave a tip as a way to show appreciation for the service provided.
 However, there are certain etiquette rules to follow when leaving a tip in Germany.

-See also How to pronounce stop
+See also How to attach plasterboard to brick

 Cash Only: Unlike some other countries, it is important to know that tipping with a credit or debit card is uncommon in Germany.
 The preferred method for leaving a tip is in cash.
 Make sure to carry some change or small bills so that you can leave an appropriate amount.